re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 issueComments$.pipe(retryWhen(() => selectedIssueId$.pipe(skip(1)))).subscribe()
 ```

-Then we only need to update the imports for those components to use this file
+Then we only need to update the imports for those components to use the above file
 instead:

 ```diff